Today didn’t work out exactly as I expected.

 This was so successful that I did the same to bed 5 where the Kangkong was and will go again soon.

 I’d let the Kangkong overwinter just in case it could grow back but no luck.
 So I did the same as bed 4 and cleaned out root material and flushed the bed a couple of times into a bucket.

 Not to be wasteful – that drain water is chock full of nutrients from two seasons of growth so that went onto the potted trees near the aquaponics system.

 Then something else caught my eye.
 In the filter that strained the water from the pipe above the beds were lots of little snail shells.
 Oh no!

 Snails are generally not good for an aquaponics system as they breed fast and clog pipes, filters and, worst of all, pumps.

 So I drained that and checked.
 Sure enough, lots of snails and eggs.
 Bugger!
 That pipe came down and was flushed.
 Now it’s sitting on the roof waiting for a couple of days of full Sun and heat to kill them off.

 I checked other pipes at random but they were clean.
 I must have caught the potential snail plague early.

-I was pretty tired by this time and was cooked in the Sun.
+By the end of the day, I was pretty tired and cooked by the Sun.
 I figured it was time to give the plants a little relief and removed the mirrors that sit behind the beds over Winter.
 Now the horizontal pipe bed had been removed, these were easy to take down.